mopenstein/raspberry_pi_tv_station/example files/README.md

 ### Audio Normalization
 * All video files should have their audio levels normalized for a consistent broadcast experience.
 * Files in this directory are marked with `_NA_` to indicate they have been volume-corrected.
+* The python script does not care whether the audio has been normalized or not.
+For quality and consistancy, normalization is highly recommended.

 ### Duration Tagging
 Videos must be tagged in the filename with their total length in seconds (rounded up).